Starting A Charcoal Fire: Buying Guide, Reviews, And Ratings Of Tools To Do It Properly

 Then there's the real flame thrower.
 Connect it to a propane tank, hit the spark, and whoosh!
-Within a few minutes a whole bag of charcoal is glowing.
+Within a few minutes a whole bag of charcoal is glowing and that makes it popular on the competition circuit.
 And propane, unlike gasoline or lighter fluid, is flavorless and odorless when burnt.
-Also good for burning weeds from the cracks in your patio, and flushing enemy woodchucks.
-Popular on the competition circuit.
-This model is the Red Dragon Torch.

-You can take a wad of newspapers and put it under your charcoal grate and pour the charcoal on top of the grate.
-This works pretty well.
-Again, just remember to measure the number of coals.
-The AmazingRibs.com science advisor Dr. Greg Blonder adds "Be aware that sometimes glowing newspaper ash can blow out of the grill.
+Place a dozen briqs in a cardboard egg carton and pile more on top.
+Light the carton.
+Eggcellent if you live on a chicken farm!
+Or you can take a wad of newspapers or paper napkins and put them on your charcoal grate, drizzle cooking oil on them, and cover them and surround them with coals.
+The AmazingRibs.com science advisor Prof. Greg Blonder adds "Be aware that sometimes glowing newspaper ash can blow out of the grill.
 If it is located near combustible plantings [I think this is scientific speak for overhanging tree branches], make sure the flying newspaper embers don't set the neighborhood ablaze."
 Hmmmmm.
 Sounds like the voice of experience...

 Often there is charcoal dust and small crumbs in the bottom of the bag.
 Discard them.
 If you pour them in your grill they can clog the airspaces between the coals and constrict airflow and choke back your fire by as much as 50°F. Remember, oxygen is just as important as charcoal!

 Empty the bottom of your grill.
 Ash is a great insulator and it reduces the amount of heat bouncing off the bottom of the cooker.
 On the other hand it reduces the amount of heat escaping through the bottom of the cooker.
 But too much ash can choke off oxygen, or be stirred up and coat your food with gray dust.